AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

 1. Create a subnet for your VNET.
 Do NOT associate any route table to this subnet.
 This will be your public subnet.
 This subnet will be used when creating the Aviatrix gateway.
 2. Create a second subnet for user instances.
 Create a route table and associate it with this second subnet.
 This will act as a private subnet like in AWS.
-3. Launch Aviatrix Gateway in the first public subnet created in Step 1.
+3. Launch an Aviatrix Gateway in the first public subnet created in Step 1.
 If you need an HA, you can create it in the same subnet.